 Mr Philip Loots

-BComm, LLB, PMD and Executive Negotiation Program, Harvard Business School
+BComm, LLB, PMD, FCIArb and Executive Negotiation Program, Harvard Business School

 Philip Loots has practised exclusively as a construction lawyer for more than 40 years and is a recognised authority on construction law.
 In addition to writing numerous articles in this field, he has authored and co-authored a number of books including ‘Practical Guide to Engineering and Construction Contracts ‘ (CCH) and ‘Engineering and Construction Contracts and Related Issues’ (Juta & Co).
 He holds the position of Adjunct Professor at the Centre for Mining, Energy and Natural Resources, Faculty of Law, University of Western Australia.

 Philip is a Mediator, International Arbitrator and a Statutory Adjudicator in Western Australia and the Northern Territories, Australia.
 Philip is engaged in drafting and negotiating all forms of construction contracts and advice on all aspects of construction law including claims and disputes, and has considerable mega-project experience, including full-time involvement as in-house counsel on construction projects, (including contracts for marine structures and dredging), in the negotiations and legal department for the operator Chevron on the USD$54Bn Gorgon LNG project during the previous five years, and for four years more recently as in-house counsel for the EPC contractor Bechtel on the $37Bn Wheatstone LNG project.

 Phil has a B Comm Llb and attended the PMD at Harvard Business School, and subsequently the Executive Negotiation Program at Harvard.
 Philip serves on the Law Council of Australia /Law Society of Australia Construction and Infrastructure Committee and was awarded the Finance Monthly Law Award for Best Contract Lawyer 2017.